Menu Close

 Allergy: The Masochist

-A repression or lack of integration of the Warrior leads to meakness, passivity and powerlessness.
+A repression or lack of integration of the Warrior leads to meekness, passivity and powerlessness.
 We’re unable to go after targets or impose ourselves.

 Unfortunately, this is quite a common problem in modern times.
 We are taught to be nice, to be nice, always sweet and sensitive, placid, agreeable.
 This is particularly prevalent in spiritual circles, which are often dominated by the postmodern level of development, and which champion sensitive femininity.
 The Warrior archetype has gone into the subconscious.